andywar65/architettura/README.md

 ### Wagtail backend

 Create a page of the `Scene Page` kind.
 You will have to enter a Title plus other page informations (Intro, Image, Author and date).
-In the VR Settings panel load the most important stuff: the DXF file.
+In the VR Settings panel first select how you want to move around in the scene, with keyboard input or clicking on checkpoints (see interaction), then load the most important stuff: the DXF file.
 It will be stored in the `media/documents` folder.
 You can add other CAD files to the Scene, but this function isn't active yet.
 Then you will have to check if you want your shadows on, if you want your camera to be able to fly and if 3D faces must be double sided.
 Insert URL of a CDN with CORS enabled from where you want to eventually [serve 3D model files](https://aframe.io/docs/0.9.0/introduction/hosting-and-publishing.html#hosting-models).
 In the Ambient Setting panel load the Equirectangular Image for the VR background (if none, a default one will be picked).
 Equirectangular images are like those planispheres where Greenland is bigger than Africa.
 You can also set ambient background colors and lights.

 At first entities inherit the original layer color, but you can change that associating `Materials` and `Partitions` to layers.
 Layers are extracted from DXF first time you view the page, set them to `Invisible` if you want to turn them off.
 You can also set layer to `Wireframe`, and all entities on that layer will display only edges.
 If you set `No shadows` entities on the layer will be unaffected by lighting.